swiesend/secret-service/README.md

             collection.deleteItem(item);
             collection.delete();
-        } // clears automatically all session secrets in memory }
+        } // clears automatically all session secrets in memory, but does not close the D-Bus connection.
     }

+    // The D-Bus connection gets closed at the end of the static lifetime of `SimpleCollection` by a shutdown hook.

+}
 ```

+__Closing the D-Bus connection:__

+The D-Bus connection is closed eventually at end of the static lifetime of `SimpleCollection` with a shutdown hook and not by auto-close.
+One can also close the D-Bus connection manually by calling `SimpleCollection.disconnect()`, but once disconnected it is not possible to reconnect.

+__SimpleCollection-Interface:__

+For Further methods and attributes checkout the [SimpleCollection-Interface](src/main/java/org/freedesktop/secret/simple/interfaces/SimpleCollection.java).

+__Transport Encryption:__

 For the details of the transport encryption see: [Transfer of Secrets](https://specifications.freedesktop.org/secret-service/ch07.html),
 [Transport Encryption Example](src/test/java/org/freedesktop/secret/integration/IntegrationTest.java)